-COMPUTERIZED ACCOUNTING SYSTEMS1.5(2-0)

-COST ACCOUNTING......3(3-0)

-Utilizes commercially available software for the small business accounting functions of accounts receivable, accounts payable, payroll, general ledger, inventory, accounting cycle completion, and financial statement reporting.

-Prerequisite: BUS 123 and CIS 120, or instructor permission.

-BUS 262 PROJECT MANAGEMENT3(2-2) Normally Offered: F

-Students will be presented a number of techniques and tools used in guiding a project from concept through lifecycle completion.
-Topics will include defining a project, creating a budget, defining objectives, evaluation, and the usage of project management software.
+Normally Offered: F Students will be presented a number of techniques and tools used in guiding a project from concept through lifecycle completion.
+Topics include defining a project scope, the project charter, work breakdown structure, creating a budget, defining objectives, evaluation, risk management, understanding triple constraints, and the usage of project management software.
 Instruction will include standards from ANSI, ISO, and the Project Management Institute (PMI).

-Prerequisite: ENG 111 or ENG 121, and CIS 120 or instructor permission.

-BUS 390 UTILITY FINANCING & ACCOUNTING3(3-0) Normally Offered: F

-This course introduces students to electric utility company financing and accounting.
+Prerequisite or Co-requisite: ENG 111 or ENG 121, and CIS 120, or instructor permission.
+BUS 390 UTILITY FINANCING & ACCOUNTING This course introduces students to electric utility company financing and accounting.
 The unique characteristics of these regulated utilities, resulting from federal and state agency requirements, will be explored using the perspectives of the three types of utility company ownership, including investor-owned; cooperatives; and municipalities.
 Revenue rate-setting policies, operations and capital budgets, annual financial statements, and other financial and accounting aspects of electric utilities will be analyzed and evaluated.
 This course is designed to equip entry-level and middle managers in the electric utility profession with knowledge and skills to relate utility financing and accounting fundamentals to their job responsibilities.
 Prerequisite: MTH 113 or higher.

-Trorogatoro With the or higher.

-BUS 391 UTILITY REGULATIONS3(3-0) Normally Offered: S

-This course focuses on public service commissions and the role of government in the modern utility, Federal Energy Regulatory Commission (FERC) and North American Electric Reliability Corporation (NERC) operations and how they affect the utilities and governing bodies for different types of utilities.
+BUS 391 UTILITY REGULATIONS Normally Offered: S This course focuses on public service commissions and the role of government in the modern utility, Federal Energy Regulatory Commission (FERC) and North American Electric Reliability Corporation (NERC) operations and how they affect the utilities and governing bodies for different types of utilities.
 Prerequisite: ENG 111 or ENG 120.
+Business Information Systems BIS 100 COMPUTER KEYBOARDING BIS 101 KEYBOARD SKILLBUILDING Normally Offered: F, SP, SU Allows students to develop keyboarding skills to levels desired by the individual student.
+Emphasis is on learning correct techniques and improving accuracy by identifying error patterns, with a resulting improvement in speed.
+Prerequisite: BIS 100 with a grade of 2.0 or higher, or correct operation of all keys by touch and the ability to type 30 words per minute on a three-minute timed typing with three errors or less, or permission of instructor.
+BIS 140 PROOFREADING & EDITING FOR BUSINESS PROFESSIONALS particularly as applied to electronic documents.

+Prerequisite: ENG 111 or qualifying placement score.